zbenmo/yapy3c/docs/part_IV.md

 2 2
 ```

-Note that the infinite 'while' loop above should not cause our program to never end as after each 'yield' the control is returned to the place in code iterating over the generator.
+Note that the infinite 'while' loop above should not cause our program to never end, as after each 'yield' the control is returned to the place in code iterating over the generator.

 There are other ways to create iterators (ex. for your custom objects / classes, or a wrapper for third party constructs), and there are other usages to generators (ex. co-routines).
 Let's keep that in mind, yet for now, let us get acquainted with generators and make the best usage of them when relevant.